 Define thermal resistance in all directions.
 The network will model each face of your rectangular body with an average temperature, which then transfers heat via convection to the surrounding medium based on the thermal resistance specified.

-Topology that is assigned to a thermal resistance network is not going to be resolved in the mesh.
+As important notes, the topology that is assigned to a thermal resistance network is not going to be resolved in the mesh, since it is treated as a cell zone.
 Additionally, all contacts defined between topology assigned to thermal resistance networks and surrounding regions will be ignored, meaning thermal resistance networks are always taking priority over contacts.

 When creating a simulation run, a warning will be shown that some faces have been assigned to both a thermal resistance network and an interface.
 This warning can be ignored.
 The simulation will prioritize thermal resistance networks over contacts.